jonfernz6/saml2aws-mfa-auto-auth/README.md

   - `pyotp`
   - `python-dotenv`
 - **saml2aws**: Ensure that `saml2aws` is installed and configured with your Identity Provider (IdP) account.

+_Note: Running the pip installation and the script in a virtual environment is recommended but not mandatory_

 ## Installation